aarneranta/chalmers-advanced-python/labs/lab2/lab2.md

 - design an internal representation, stored in private instance variables (such as `_adjacencylist`),
 - define all the public methods as specified above.

-#### Testing your graph implementation

-We recommend the use of `hypothesis` in the way specified in the lecture notes, Section 5.9.

-A particularly powerful way of testing is available for your native implementation if you also implement the one using `networkx`.
-Then you can systematically compare the results of all the public methods.